Oluwajuwon165/Learning_log/README.md

 ```
 **Note that the name of the new directory, ll_env, is arbitrary and can be changed.
 Also, you are not meant to include "learning_log$" while running the command**

 **In this instance, we're executing the venv module to generate a virtual environment named ll_env.
-A possible erro you may get is this:**
+A possible error you may get is this:**
 ```
 Command 'python' not found, did you mean: